 - Wear rubber/latex gloves when field-dressing carcasses.

-- Minimize handling the brain, spinal cord, eyes, spleen, tonsils and lymph nodes of any deer or elk.
+- Minimize handling of the brain, spinal cord, eyes, spleen, tonsils, and lymph nodes of any deer or elk.
 Normal field dressing coupled with boning out a carcass will remove most, if not all, of these body parts.
-Cutting away all fatty tissue will remove remaining lymph nodes.
+Cutting away all fatty tissue will remove the remaining lymph nodes.

 - Thoroughly wash hands.
 Knives and other tools should be washed with warm soapy water to completely remove all visible debris and fat/grease before sanitizing.
 Sanitize tools by soaking them in a solution of 50 percent household bleach with 50 percent water for 20 minutes.
-Thoroughly rinse bleach off.
+Thoroughly rinse the bleach off.
 Let air dry.

 - While transporting, store all portions of the animal in a container such as a cooler, bin, or bag that will not leak fluids into the environment.

 - In CWD affected counties, have your animal tested and do not consume animals that test positive for CWD.

 Read more about preventing exposure to CWD through the Centers for Disease Control and Prevention CWD webpage.